US Fulbright Logo

 Applicants must identify appropriate host institutions for their projects and include affiliation letters with their Fulbright applications.

-Appropriate institutions include nonprofit institutions of higher education and research, authenticated colleges, authenticated universities, libraries, archives, museums, art centers, hospitals, public television, radio stations, government agencies, national laboratories, privately sponsored nonprofit institutes, nonprofit organizations, government charted nonprofit research organizations, and foundations.
+Appropriate institutions include nonprofit institutions of higher education and research, authenticated colleges, authenticated universities, libraries, archives, museums, art centers, hospitals, public television, radio stations, government agencies, national laboratories, privately sponsored nonprofit institutes, nonprofit organizations, government chartered nonprofit research organizations, and foundations.

 Please be mindful July and August are the traditional summer vacation months in Taiwan and responses to inquiries about the invitation letters may be delayed.
 Applicants are advised to contact Taiwanese host institutions well ahead of time to solicit an affiliation letter for their application.